ffund/tcp-ip-essentials/lab-stp/stp-configure.md

 or use `scp` to transfer them to your laptop and open them in Wireshark.

+---

+In the spanning tree protocol, there are four tiebreakers that can be applied to "competing" BPDUs, to definitively determine the bridge configuration.
+They are (in order):

+1. Lowest root bridge ID
+2. Lowest root path cost
+3. Lowest sender bridge ID
+4. Lowest sender bridge port

+When two different BPDUs are sent on a link, or when a bridge receives a BPDU with a configuration that disagrees with its own current configuration, it uses these tiebreakers to determine the "winning" configuration.
+In this section, we'll see how the "lowest root bridge ID" tiebreakers is applied!

+In this experiment, initially "bridge-3" is sending BPDUs on both of its ports announcing *itself* as the root bridge.

+However, when "bridge-2" comes online and receives these BPDUs, it will realize that its own initial configuration (with itself as the root bridge!), should "win" becuase of a lower root bridge ID.
+So "bridge-2" will start sending BPDUs announcing itself as the root bridge.

+When "bridge-3" receives this BPDU, it will compare the BPDU to its existing STP configuration, realize that the root bridge ID in the new BPDU is lower, and update its configuration to reflect the new BPDU.

+---

 Look at the BPDUs captured by "othello" on the network segment between the two "active" bridges.
 What happens when a bridge with a lower ID joins the network?

 Next, look at the BPDUs captured by "romeo", on the network segment connected by the first bridge that we brought up.
 At the end of this stage, is the BPDU sent by this bridge different from the BPDU you captured in the previous section, when there was only one bridge in the network?

 **Lab report**:Using the BPDUs captured by "othello" and "romeo", explain what happens when a bridge with a lower ID joins the network.

 ### Network of three bridges